Graham Royle, Chairman & CEO of the GRI Group

 It’s a mutually beneficial relationship and City Taxis worked with Sheffield Theatres to launch their electric pilot project – aiming to become the first taxi company with a fully electric fleet.
 It was mid-December and the city was very different to now - with the city centre full of shoppers and office workers celebrating Christmas.
 They had a 40ft branded container that people could walk into and it was decked out with information about the launch.

 “During this crisis we have had to adapt and diversify.
 Our recently launched City Grab was planned anyway, trialled from October 2019 to January 2020, and went live in March.
 It has proved amazingly popular growing from just 12 deliveries in the first week of lockdown to nearly 5,000 a week!
 It’s our way of helping support local restaurants and local food producers.
 We’ve been there to take people from A to B throughout as our 302 hackney carriages had screens already, and now we have over 500 saloon cars that have screens too which can be booked on the app.”

 “The future?”
 Paul continues “Well City Grab has worked and now we are about to extend our services through our City Taxi app to include Collection & Table Service.
 If you’re out somewhere in participating restaurants and food courts you will be able to order and pay from your phone.
 This will help in the current times, supporting restaurants to manage customers – a win win.”

-If you have a story you’d like to share with the community of Sheffield businesses that support Sheffield, please contact Abi Walton, Fundraising Manager at [email protected].
+If you have a story you’d like to share with the community of Sheffield businesses that support Sheffield, please contact Liz Barran, Fundraising and Commercial Director at [email protected].